Mikkel Rygaard: Lyngby

 Rygaard's impressive performances for Næstved in the first months after their promotion to the Danish 1st Division resulted in interest from clubs in the top table of the 1st Division, as well as from clubs in the Danish Superliga.
 On 26 January 2016, he joined Lyngby BK.
 His first year in the club was highly successful, winning the 2016 Danish 1st Division Player of the Year Award and Lyngby reaching promotion to the Superliga.
 In the following season, Lyngby surprisingly ended in third place of the league table, securing qualification to the first qualifying round of the next year's UEFA Europa League.

 At Lyngby, he made his European debut in the first qualifying round of the 2017–18 UEFA Europa League at home against Welsh club Bangor City, starting in midfield before being substituted at halftime.
 After knocking out the club 4–0 on aggregate, Lyngby defeated Slovak side Slovan Bratislava in the second round, with Rygaard scoring in the return leg on a penalty – his first European goal.
-Lyngby were ultimately knocked out in the third qualifying round by Russian club FC Krasnodar, losing 5–2 on aggragate.
+Lyngby were ultimately knocked out in the third qualifying round by Russian club FC Krasnodar, losing 5–2 on aggregate.
 During a tumultuous 2017–18 Superliga campaign, where Lyngby fought relegation and their financial situation worsened, Rygaard left the club after not receiving his salary for seven days in February.